opencontainers/runc/config.md

 Each container has exactly one *root filesystem*, specified in the *root* object:

-* **`path`** (string, required) Specifies the path to the root filesystem for the container, relative to the path where the manifest is.
-A directory MUST exist at the relative path declared by the field.
+* **`path`** (string, required) Specifies the path to the root filesystem for the container.
+A directory MUST exist at the path declared by the field.
 * **`readonly`** (bool, optional) If true then the root filesystem MUST be read-only inside the container.
 Defaults to false.

 ### Example